 This website helps to present updates about the Muriel McKay case, as the content comes directly from the McKay family.

-If you feel that you can help with any aspects in order to retrieve Muriel McKay’s remains, please contact us by emailing us.
+If you feel that you can help with any aspects in order to retrieve Muriel McKay’s remains, please contact us by emailing us or calling us on 0333 041 1585.

 dianneandmark@wimbledonkidnap.com – For press enquiries